ecohealthalliance/ERA/README.md

 Dashboard for viewing statistics about various EHA projects

 ## Setup
-You will need to restore a mongodump of the `flights` collection for FLIRT:
+You will need to restore a mongodump of the `flights` and `legs` collections for FLIRT:

 ```
 mongorestore --collection flights --port 3001 -d meteor flights.bson
+mongorestore --collection legs --port 3001 -d meteor legs.bson
 ```

 Once you have done this, log into the meteor mongo instance and execute the `.scripts/flight_counts.js` script: